ciscowireless/wifi-dashboard/README.md

 - NETCONF collector - Python project, collects useful wireless metrics from Cisco 9800 using NETCONF
 - RADKIT collector - Python project, collects useful wireless metrics from Cisco 9800 using SSH (via RADKit)
-- Grafana Dashboard - Visualise metrics received from collector app(s)
+- Grafana Dashboard - Makes pretty graphs

 The following components are used, see respective sites for installation instructions.
 - Grafana - grafana.com